KalynA92/Python-challenge/README.md

 https://bobbyhadz.com/blog/python-append-value-to-list-if-not-present - Reference on how to append multiple values to a List if not present

 https://thepythonguru.com/python-string-formatting/#:~:text=2f%20are%20called%20as%20format,the%20tuple%20i.e%2012%20and%20%25. - Reference on how to print percentage to three decimal places ":.3F" known as a format specifier.

+https://datagy.io/python-get-dictionary-key-with-max-value/ - Reference on getting the max value from a dictionary.
+Line 82 to 86 of main.py Pypoll